 The initial signs of dehydration include:

 As dehydration worsens, sweating may stop completely and you may not be able to urinate.
 Fainting, low blood pressure, fever, and a rapid heart rate are also indicators that dehydration has become dangerous.
 Seek medical attention immediately if you or someone near you is exhibiting these symptoms.

-At Urgent Care of Texas, we offer fast, effective treatment for heat exhaustion and dehydration to individuals throughout the Dallas-Fort Worth area.
+At Physician Partners of America, we offer fast, effective treatment to individuals throughout Texas and Florida.
 Our expert care team can use diagnostic testing to evaluate your condition and provide the best course of treatment.
-Drinking fluids to replace your body’s lost water and electrolytes is the best treatment for mild dehydration, but in some cases IV fluids may be necessary to restore the necessary hydration to the body.
-Our conveniently located walk-in clinics offer IV infusion therapy for dehydration in a comfortable setting.
-No appointment is ever necessary to be seen by a trained physician at Urgent Care of Texas.
+Drinking fluids to replace your body’s lost water and electrolytes is the best treatment for mild dehydration, but in some cases, IV fluids may be necessary to restore the necessary hydration to the body.
+Our conveniently located clinics offer IV infusion therapy in a comfortable setting.

 Dehydration Prevention Tips

-We want to be there when you need dehydration treatment in the Dallas-Fort Worth area, but first and foremost we want you to be safe and healthy.
-Try to prevent dehydration before it develops into a more serious condition by following these simple tips from the care team at Urgent Care of Texas:
+We want to be there when you need treatment, but first and foremost we want you to be safe and healthy.
+Try to prevent dehydration before it develops into a more serious condition by following these simple tips from the care team at Physician Partners of America:

 - Stay hydrated, even if you don’t plan on being in the heat for too long.

 - When exercising, keep both water and an electrolyte-rich drink on hand.

 - Avoid salt tablets; even though your body loses salt when sweating, salt tablets can actually exacerbate dehydration.